Putting It All Together

 }

-This sequential approach, while correct and readable, processes one character at a time and can’t leverage modern CPU parallelism.
+This sequential approach processes one character at a time and leaves CPU parallelism unused.

 The SPMD Transformation